byuitechops/projects/README.md

-# Projects
-This repository exists solely so the TechOps Development Projects organization board can share the same labels and assignees for its issues.

 # The Process

 When a new project is given to the team, this is the process it should follow on the [Techops Development Projects Board](https://github.com/orgs/byuitechops/projects/5):